hoyosmanuel/MSMC2-Protocol/docs/source/04_Data_Processing_3.rst

+IV.
 Map the samples to the Reference Genomes
 ===============================================

 1) MAP the PACBIO reads first